 Why Tubeless Tyres?
 To minimise the amount of unplanned stoppages and allow the group to flow.

 Can I hire a suitable bike?
 Yes we have a number of suitable bikes in a variety of sizes available for hire.
 We do stress that you need to be a regular mountain bike rider, and hiring a bike would only be if you were unable to bring your regular bike.

 Can I ride my E-bike?
-Yes, but depending on your Battery life you might need a second battery (allow for 6 hours use).
+Yes, but depending on your Battery life you might need a second battery (allow for 8 hours Moderate use).